mentionapp/yoed/README.md

-#Yo'ed
+# YO'ed

-Yo'ed is an extensible hub, written in Go, to dispatch actions when someone yo you.
+YO'ed is hub written in Go to dispatch actions when someone YO you.

-#Usage
+# Usage

 You need the [Go tools](http://golang.org/doc/install) installed.